 - All one ever sees of the detective in the Mystery Trackers series is gloved hands.

 - In the Dark Tales games, the player character is the friend and assistant of the Great Detective C. Auguste Dupin.
 The character is never seen and has no dialogue wheel.
-Some comments in the first game of the series would imply that the character is male, but a much later game seems to suggest that the character is female.
+Some games have commentary suggesting that this character is male, but illustrations in other games indicate that she's female.
+The developers seem to have not quite made up their minds on the subject.

 - Destruction Derby games always have these.
 You're represented by a person whose face is fully obscured by a helmet.